Kozea/wdb/README.md

 Warning
 -------

-This is still far from working perfectly, it has a lot of known issues and can easily break your application but the page debugging does work.
+This is still far from working perfectly, it has a lot of known issues and can easily break your application but the in page debugging does work.
+You probably will have to kill everything and start again once something went wrong.

 *Random disclaimer warning*